 School will work with parents and other relevant professionals to minimise absence for reasons of ill health.
-This may be in the form of specific support or resources used within school or by sourcing appropriate provision at another establishment.
+This may be in the form of reasonable adjustments, specific support or resources used within school, or by sourcing appropriate provision at another establishment.
 When education is to be provided at an alternative location, this should always be done via the use of a direction (please see section 6, below).

-When a pupil has been absent from school for an extended period, the head teacher, the class teacher and other support services will work with the family to ensure that a smooth reintegration is achieved.
+When a pupil has been absent from school for an extended period, the Headteacher, Class Teacher, Family Support Worker and other support services will work with the family to ensure that a smooth reintegration is achieved.